FMFigueroa/FMFigueroa/README.md

 # About me
 Hi there, I'm Mechatronic Engineer with experience in technology projects management, specially in food industry field, I'm passionate about 3D design in SolidWorks.
 Recently I'm working in a new technological field and I'm developing new projects in the area of Data Science, Machine Learning & Artificial Intelligence.
-All its advances will be published on my portfolio, press here to more:<a href="https://fmfigueroa.github.io/Portfolio/">https://fmfigueroa.github.io</a>
+All its advances will be published on my portfolio, press here to more: <a href="https://fmfigueroa.github.io/Portfolio/">https://fmfigueroa.github.io/Portfolio/</a>

-## 📢contact me:
+## 📢 Contact me:

 <a href="https://www.linkedin.com/in/felix-manuel-figueroa-3b91551b/">
   <img align="left" alt="Felix Figueroa | Linkedin" width="30px" src="https://raw.githubusercontent.com/FMFigueroa/FMFigueroa/master/assets/img/linkedin-brands.svg"/>